BioinformaticsSTU/TGStools/README.md

 ## staDist
 ----------------------------

-distances distribution of transcript-start-site (TSS ) in each full-length transcript to the closest epigenetic marks and CAGE tags.
+Distances distribution of transcript-start-site(TSS ) in each full-length transcript to the closest epigenetic marks and CAGE tags.

 **This step will cost much time and resource, we strongly recommend user to run this step at night while the computer is free.**